stefano-ferretti/stefano-ferretti.github.io/publications.md

-- L. Serena, S. Ferretti, G. D'Angelo, "Cryptocurrencies Activity as a Complex Network: Analysis of Transactions Graphs", in Peer-to-Peer Networking and Applications (PPNA), Springer, August 2021 [pdf].
+- L. Serena, S. Ferretti, G. D'Angelo, "Cryptocurrencies Activity as a Complex Network: Analysis of Transactions Graphs", in Peer-to-Peer Networking and Applications (PPNA), Springer, August 2021.

 - M. Zichichi, S. Ferretti, G. D'Angelo,
-"A Framework based on Distributed Ledger Technologies for Data Management and Services in Intelligent Transportation Systems'', IEEE Access, IEEE, Volume 8, May 2020, Pages 100384-100402 [pdf].
+"A Framework based on Distributed Ledger Technologies for Data Management and Services in Intelligent Transportation Systems'', IEEE Access, IEEE, Volume 8, May 2020, Pages 100384-100402.

 - S. Ferretti & G. D'Angelo,
-On the Ethereum blockchain structure: a complex networks theory perspective, in Concurrency and Computation: Practice and Experience, John Wiley and Sons Ltd, June 2020, [pdf], [arxiv version].
+On the Ethereum blockchain structure: a complex networks theory perspective, in Concurrency and Computation: Practice and Experience, John Wiley and Sons Ltd, June 2020,, [arxiv version].

-- G. D'Angelo, S. Ferretti & M. Marzolla ,
+- G. D'Angelo, S. Ferretti & M. Marzolla,
-Fault Tolerant Adaptive Parallel and Distributed Simulation through Functional Replication, in Simulation Modelling Practice and Theory, Elsevier, Volume 93, May 2019, Pages 192-207 [pdf], [arxiv version].
+Fault Tolerant Adaptive Parallel and Distributed Simulation through Functional Replication, in Simulation Modelling Practice and Theory, Elsevier, Volume 93, May 2019, Pages 192-207, [arxiv version].

 - R. De Michele, S. Ferretti, M. Furini,
-On Helping Broadcasters to Promote TV-shows through Hashtags, in Multimedia Tools and Applications, Springer, Volume 78, Issue 3, 1 February 2019, Pages 3279-3296 [pdf]
+On Helping Broadcasters to Promote TV-shows through Hashtags, in Multimedia Tools and Applications, Springer, Volume 78, Issue 3, 1 February 2019, Pages 3279-3296

-- G. D'Angelo, S. Ferretti & V. Ghini ,
+- G. D'Angelo, S. Ferretti & V. Ghini,
 Distributed Hybrid Simulation of the Internet of Things and Smart Territories, in Concurrency and Computation: Practice and Experience, John Wiley & Sons Ltd, Volume 30, Issue 9, 10 May 2018.
 Draft version avaiable as a Tech.
-Rep. arXiv:1710.04252. [pdf]
+Rep. arXiv:1710.04252.

 - S. Ferretti,
 Clustering of Musical Pieces through Complex Networks: an Assessment over Guitar Solos, in IEEE Multimedia, IEEE Computer Society, Volume 25, Issue 4, October-December 2018, Article number 8516337, Pages 57-67, DOI: 10.1109/MMUL.2018.112140114.
 Draft version avaiable as a Tech.
-Rep. arXiv:1709.0519. [pdf]
+Rep. arXiv:1709.0519.

 - S. Ferretti,
 On the Complex Network Structure of Musical Pieces: Analysis of Some Use Cases from Different Music Genres, in Multimedia Tools and Applications, Springer, Volume 77, Issue 13, July 2018, Pages 16003-16029, DOI: 10.1007/s11042-017-5175-y.
 Draft version avaiable as a Tech.
-Rep. arXiv:1709.09708. [pdf]
+Rep. arXiv:1709.09708.

 - C. Prandi, S. Mirri, S. Ferretti & P. Salomoni,
 On the Need of Trustworthy Sensing and Crowdsourcing for Urban Accessibility in Smart City, in ACM Transactions on Internet Technology, ACM Press, Volume 18, Issue 1, October 2017.

-- G. D'Angelo, S. Ferretti & V. Ghini ,
+- G. D'Angelo, S. Ferretti & V. Ghini,
-Multi-level Simulation of Internet of Things on Smart Territories, in Simulation Modelling Practice and Theory, Elsevier, Volume 73, April 2017, Pages 3-21 [pdf] Draft version avaiable as a Tech.
-Rep. arXiv:1611.01325. [pdf]
+Multi-level Simulation of Internet of Things on Smart Territories, in Simulation Modelling Practice and Theory, Elsevier, Volume 73, April 2017, Pages 3-21 Draft version avaiable as a Tech.
+Rep. arXiv:1611.01325.

 - S. Ferretti,
-On the Modeling of Musical Solos as Complex Networks, in Information Sciences, Elsevier, Volume 375, 1, January 2017, pp. 271-295, ISSN 0020-0255, DOI: 10.1016/j.ins.2016.10.007 [pdf]
-Draft version avaiable as a Tech.
-Rep. arXiv:1610.00468. [pdf]
+On the Modeling of Musical Solos as Complex Networks, in Information Sciences, Elsevier, Volume 375, 1, January 2017, pp. 271-295, ISSN 0020-0255, DOI: 10.1016/j.ins.2016.10.007 Draft version avaiable as a Tech.
+Rep. arXiv:1610.00468.

 - G. D'Angelo & S. Ferretti,
 Highly intensive data dissemination in complex networks,